ahmedosamaft/Registration-System-V2/README.md

 ## Logging In

+### Student Login
 To log in to the Registration System as a student, use the following credentials:

 - **Username**: Use the format `s00X`, where X is a number from 1 to 4 (e.g., `s001`, `s002`, etc.).
 - **Password**: The password is the same as the username (e.g., for username `s001`, the password is `s001`).

+### Doctor Login
+To log in to the Registration System as a doctor, use the following credentials:

+- **Username**: Use the format `d00X`, where X is a number from 1 to 4 (e.g., `d001`, `d002`, etc.).
+- **Password**: The password is the same as the username (e.g., for username `d001`, the password is `d001`).

+## Register
+Please note that the `Register` option is not yet implemented in this version of the Registration System.
+I'm continually working on enhancing the system's features and functionalities, and the "Register" option will be available in future updates.

 ## User Interface